Kalani Oceanside Retreat: 2018 lava-eruption closure and 2019 relaunch

-In May 2018, due to the 2018 lower Puna eruption, Kalani closed its operations, stating "Kalani is currently closed.
-We are not accepting registrations or volunteer applications at this time. ...
+In May 2018, due to the 2018 lower Puna eruption, Kalani shutdown its operations, stating "Kalani is currently closed.
+They are not accepting registrations or volunteer applications at this time.
 Recent earthquake activity on Kilauea’s south flank and lava eruptions in the Leilani Estates Subdivision are affecting air quality."
 Follow-up announcements in June 2018 stated that all operations had been indefinitely suspended.

-In early 2019, Kalani was offered for sale by its owners.
-Richard Koob's statement on his website announced that:
+In early 2019, Kalani was offered for sale.

 On July 19, 2019, the organization announced a "rebirth" of Kalani, with a new board of directors.
-The announcement stated "Kalani intends to relaunch with a new vision, supported by community crowd funding, to begin generating revenue, making necessary improvements and, ultimately, supporting healing and restoration to lower Puna."
+The announcement stated, "Kalani intends to relaunch with a new vision, supported by community crowd funding, to begin generating revenue, making necessary improvements and, ultimately, supporting healing and restoration to lower Puna."
 As of July 23, 2019, Kalani has re-launched, with a new board of directors, and local employment in lieu of volunteer staff, and is gradually restoring its operations.